Check out our Daily Gun Deals page for more savings!

 - Meprolight RDS – 2000 hours

 - Vortex UH-1 – 1500 hours

 Aimpoint takes this one by a mile with 5 years constant-on life.
 The LCO and MRO both advertise 5 years, but a little digging shows a difference.
-The MRO says between 5 years and 25 days battery life depending on setting.
-The LCO says 5 years, but the design engineer has been quoted that is more of an “average life cycle of a battery” with the auto-shut off feature.
+The MRO says between 5 years and 25 days battery life depending on the setting.
+The LCO says 5 years, but the design engineer has been quoted that is more of an “average life cycle of a battery” with the auto-shutoff feature.
 Thus, the MRO wins the tie-breaker.
 The Mepro and Vortex sights both come in significantly lower, but both also have an auto-off to save battery life.

 Brightness Settings (total number)

 It's worth mentioning upfront that each of these red dot sights has some degree of Night Vision Device (NVD) compatibility.
 All except the Vortex UH-1 have their adjustments done via a knob, which is faster and easier than with buttons.
 I haven't found any of these to be lacking in visibility of the brightest level, though I haven't had them all at the same time to test in the exact same environment.

 - Vortex UH-1 – 80 feet

 - TIE Leupold LCO and Meprolight RDS – 66 feet